How to Be Really Cool

 • 2007 Super Bowl Coaches

-One of the popular storylines from the 2007 Super Bowl is the head football coach for each team, Tony Dungy (Indianapolis Colts) and Lovie Smith (Chicago Bears).
+Years ago, one of the popular storylines from the 2007 Super Bowl was the head football coach for each team, Tony Dungy (Indianapolis Colts) and Lovie Smith (Chicago Bears).
 They used to both work together for several years in Tampa Bay.
-As a result, they are very close friends.
-What makes this story interesting is that Dungy and Smith are not your typical NFL coaches.
-They stand out from most of the coaches in the league because of their low-key energy and easy-going demeanor.
-As one ESPN analyst noted, Dungy and Smith are different.
+As a result, they were very close friends.
+What made this story interesting was that Dungy and Smith were not your typical NFL coaches.
+They stood out from most of the coaches in the league because of their low-key energy and easy-going demeanor.
+As one ESPN analyst noted at the time, Dungy and Smith were different.
 He described them as “calm and serene.”
-They are nice, mild-mannered guys who happen to be close friends, with both finishing at the top of the National Football League in a sport known for its aggressiveness and violent nature.
-In this way, they are the exceptions to every rule.
+They were nice, mild-mannered guys who happened to be close friends, with both finishing at the top of the National Football League in a sport known for its aggressiveness and violent nature.
+In this way, they were the exceptions to every rule.

 But, they are not the only examples…